markummitchell/engauge-digitizer/README.md

 As of September 2015, Engauge6 has:

 * Over 25,000 lines of Engauge6 C++ code in github
-* Beta functionality - so user testing is welcome (does anybody want Grid Removal that earlier versions provided?)
+* Beta functionality - so user testing is welcome
 * Issue tracking in the github issue tracker
 * GitHub wiki for informal communication, and GitHub issue tracker for requirements, bugs, etc.